mastah43/CarND-Vehicle-Detection/README.md

 To filter false positives I used the fact that vehicles in an image should be detected by multiple overlapping bounding boxes coming from the different scales in the sliding window search.
 To implement this, I used a heatmap:
 Each bounding box for a vehicle detection added 1 to the heat map.
-I applied a threshold  on this heatmap (which means that at least two overlapping bounding boxes are required for a vehicle detection) to derive the final vehicle detection bounding boxes.
+I applied a threshold  on this heatmap to derive the final vehicle detection bounding boxes.
 I also used a history of the heatmaps of the last frames to filter our false positives.
 I combined (added) the heatmaps of the last frames and the current frame.
 This should help to distinguish fast moving static objects (moving fast in the camera images) from slow moving other vehicle that drive in the same direction as the ego vehicle.
+This filters most false positives in static objects like the road surface.
-The code for this part is in section 'Filtering False Positives using Heatmap' in the jupyter notebook ad well as in the function 'process_video_image'.
+The code for this part is in section 'Filtering False Positives using Heatmap' in the jupyter notebook and in the function 'process_video_image'.

-Here is the heatmap for test image 1:
+Here is the heatmap for detected bounding boxes in test image 1:
 ![alt text][heatmap]